- Testimony From The Didache:

 - Testimony From The Shepherd Of Hermas:

 - Basic Presentation On The Historical Development Of The Roman Catholic Hierarchy As Confirmed By Modern-Day Scholarship:

-+250-450 AD: During this time period, we see the rise of diocesan bishops, who presided over small groups of churches along with their own local, individualized congregation.
++Starting in the mid third century, we see the rise of diocesan bishops, who presided over small groups of churches along with their own local, individualized congregation.
 We also see the rise of diocesan bishops from the largest and wealthiest cities of this time, who came to be known as the patriarchs.

 - The Words Of Church Historian Henry C. Sheldon On The Development Of Papal Authority